 Time management is a key factor in mastering concepts and recognizing how to apply them both in exams and in projects.
 It is important to study in a way that allows the student to fully grasp underlying concepts, rather than cramming before exams.
 Last minute studying does does not promote retention of learning which can cause problems later in courses where success depends upon mastery of material in foundation classes.
 Grades matter, but mastery matters more.

 The State of Florida requires that undergraduate students complete 9 hours of summer credit at a Florida state university.
 Summer hours at a state or community college do not count toward this requirement.
 Please review the official university policy in the catalog.

-Engineering students who complete a full-time engineering summer internship, summer research, or 6 credit hours of summer study abroad can petition to waive the 9 credit hour requirement once they have completed at least 76 credit hours.
+Engineering students who complete a full-time engineering summer internship, summer research, or 6 credit hours of summer study abroad can petition to waive some or all of the 9 credit hour requirement once they have completed at least 76 credit hours.
 Documentation is required.